adefilippo83/project-earthgrid/README.md

     └── pull_request_template.md # PR template
 ```

-## Getting Started

-### Prerequisites
+## Prerequisites

 - Raspberry Pi devices with Raspberry Pi OS installed
 - Internet access for all devices
 - Git installed on all devices
-- Basic understanding of SSH and Linux
+- Basic understanding of Linux

-### Initial Setup

-1. Clone this repository from GitHub: `git clone https://github.com/adefilippo83/project-earthgrid.git`
-2. Customize `tinc/inventory/nodes.yml` with your node information

-### Adding a New Node
+## Adding a New Node

-Follow these steps to add a new node to the VPN network in a single PR:
+Follow these steps to add a new node to the VPN network:

 1. Clone the repository to the new Raspberry Pi:
    ```bash